AnchorFree/ssl-watch/README.md

 SSLWATCH is configured with environment variables:

-* **SSLWATCH_CONFIG_FILE**
+* **SSLWATCH_CONFIG_DIR**
-Path to the domains config file.
-The file should be in JSON format, listing domain names to be inspected and their optional IP endpoints:
+Path to the directory with domains config files.
+Default is **/etc/ssl-watch**.
+Each file in the directory should have a `.conf` suffix, and be in JSON format, listing domain names to be inspected and their optional IP endpoints:
 ```
 { "example.com": [], "my.secret.domain.com" : ["127.0.0.1", "127.0.0.33", "127.0.0.4" ], "google.com" : [] }

 ```
+Files in the directory that don't have `.conf` suffix are ignored.
-When there is no IP addresses provided for a domain, SSLWATCH will try to resolve it, and connect to all IP addresses the domain name resolves to.
+When there are no IP addresses provided for a domain, SSLWATCH will try to resolve it, and connect to all IP addresses the domain name resolves to.
-Default is **/etc/ssl-watch.conf**.

 * **SSLWATCH_SCRAPE_INTERVAL**
 Interval between checking remote ssl endpoints.
 Default is **60s**